 - We advise Australians to reconsider their need to travel to Iraqi Kurdistan – the provinces of Dahuk, Erbil and Sulaymaniyah – due to the high threat of terrorism and risk of kidnapping.

-- In 2012 and 2013 insurgents conducted a number of large-scale coordinated attacks against the Government of Iraq and civilians, killing and injuring thousands of people in Baghdad and elsewhere.
-These attacks have included the indiscriminate targeting of public areas.
-Terrorists will continue to target prominent Iraqi political figures, government facilities and security installations.
-Attacks may target, or occur during, other political events, including international meetings and conferences or political rallies.
-Australians could be caught up in such discriminate attacks.
+- In 2013, insurgent activity increased considerably with a number of large-scale coordinated attacks against the Government of Iraq and civilians, killing and injuring thousands of people in Baghdad and elsewhere in Iraq.
+These attacks included the indiscriminate targeting of public areas.

 - You should avoid all demonstrations and large public gatherings due to the high risk of violence.